phillipsar2/andro_snakemake/README.md

 # Population genetics of  Andropogon gerardii

-A snakemake workflow for all things analysis
+A snakemake workflow for all of the things looking at origins of polyploidy.

-## Alignment Stats
+#1 Alignment
-Induviduals were aligned to a subset of 1200 contigs, composing 11% of the original JGI big bluestem genome, using BWA mem.

--Mean of induvidual's average coverage = 160X
-	35.33X coverage per subgenome
--Mean SD of each induvidual's coverage = 279.5 -Expected coverage based on the subset of contigs = 10-53X per induvidual
+- Short read data was verified as A. gerardi.
+Any data that had mixed identiy as a different species or identified entirely as another species was not alinged.